-The local GAAP net premium earned (NPE) amounts to DKK 317.3m against DKK 667.4m in 2019, a decrease of DKK 350.1m.
-In IFRS, we see a similar development in NPE with DKK 335.9m in 2020 compared to DKK 660.3m in 2019.
-The significant decrease is primarily due to discontinued sales of domestic healthcare insurances through our Danish partner Dansk Sundhedssikring A/S. In both ERV Denmark and ERV Sweden, we have however also seen substantial sales decreases on our Leisure segments due to COVID 19.
+The local GAAP net premium earned (NPE) amounts to DKK 293.6m against DKK 317.3m in 2020, a decrease of DKK 23.7m.
+In IFRS, we see a similar development in NPE with DKK 292.5m in 2021 compared to DKK 335.9m in 2020.
+The decrease is primarily due to discontinued sales of domestic healthcare insurances through our

+Danish partner Dansk Sundhedssikring A/S. In both ERV Denmark and ERV Sweden, this development can also be explained by COVID 19 impact on our Leisure and Corporate Travel segments.